rtCamp/blank-theme/README.md

 3. Search for `Text Domain: blank-theme` in style.css.
 4. Search for <code>&nbsp;blank-theme</code> (with a space before it) to capture DocBlocks.
 5. Search for `blank-theme-` to capture prefixed handles.
-5. Search for `blanktheme` to to change the @package tag
+6. Search for `blanktheme` to to change the @package tag
+7. Search for `blank theme`

 Then, update the stylesheet header in `style.css` and the links in `footer.php` with your own information.
 Next, update or delete this readme.